rynowak/link-a-thon/Findings.md

 Given that the *Trimming* (`PublishReadyToRun`) output size is between these two other data points, we have to conclude that *some* of the build output is ready-to-run but most is not.

-Given that the *Trimming + R2R` output size is so close to the default we have to conclude the that actual effect of removing unreferenced assemblies is small (-~10mb), however the effect of removing ready to run is big (estimated ~35mb) based on the difference between *Trimming + R2R* and *Trimming - R2R*.
+Given that the *Trimming + R2R* output size is so close to the default we have to conclude the that actual effect of removing unreferenced assemblies is small (-~10mb), however the effect of removing ready to run is big (estimated ~35mb) based on the difference between *Trimming + R2R* and *Trimming - R2R*.

-So this leaves us in a wierd spot, because what we're shipping in the product behind `PublishReadyToRun` is somewhat of an inconsistent state.
+So this leaves us in a wierd spot, because what we're shipping in the product behind `PublishTrimmed` is somewhat of an inconsistent state.
 - To optimize for size at the cost of startup, we should remove ready-to-run and deliver a significant size reduction (~6mb more)
 - To optimize for startup and size where possible, we should apply ready-to-run to everything and accept a paltry size reduction (~10mb).